 - Overall improvement of your supply chain operations (souring, procurement, forecasting, logistics, etc.), strengthen your compliance with regulations (trades, financial, environmental, etc.), and reduce the complexity of your human resource chain all because of a neatly designed system of workflows.

-- Further improve the overall quality and efficiency of your business because of informed decision making.
+- Further, improve the overall quality and efficiency of your business because of informed decision-making.

 Let’s drill down a bit more on ERP’s essentiality.
-All these ROI facts and list of benefits cannot happen without the proper implementation of an ERP system.
+All these ROI facts and a list of benefits cannot happen without the proper implementation of an ERP system.
 It’s typically common, most of these software providers will share with you their customers’ success stories relative to ERP – but not the failed stories of a few.
-The reason why we brought this up is because this is actually one of the most important things to talk about beyond the software matter – how to manage ERP implementation properly and avoid failures.
+The reason why we brought this up is that this is actually one of the most important things to talk about beyond the software matter – how to manage ERP implementation properly and avoid failures.

 So in relation to that, here are then our brief but helpful tips on ERP implementation.

 1. Understand in-depth these four costs involved in running a complete ERP implementation project: